amsul/pickadate.js/readme.md

 ## Contributing

-If you're sending in a pull request, to keep life simpler, send it in to the [dev](https://github.com/amsul/pickadate.js/tree/dev) branch.
+If you're sending in a pull request, send it in to the [dev](https://github.com/amsul/pickadate.js/tree/dev) branch.
+The minifier used is this [online YUI compressor](http://refresh-sf.com/yui/).

 ### Roadmap ahead